 Trends in NCI Funding for Lymphoma Research

-The National Cancer Institute's (NCI) investment2 in lymphoma research decreased from $140.1 million in fiscal year (FY) 2008 to $135.1 million in FY 2012.
-In addition to this funding, NCI supported $23.2 million in lymphoma research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in lymphoma research was $128.2 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $23.2 million in lymphoma research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Lymphoma

 - What You Need To Know About™ Hodgkin Lymphoma

 Describes possible risks, symptoms, diagnosis, and treatment for someone recently diagnosed with Hodgkin lymphoma.

 - What You Need To Know About™ Non-Hodgkin Lymphoma

 Describes possible risks, symptoms, diagnosis, and treatment for someone recently diagnosed with non-Hodgkin lymphoma.